tkeskita/swiftBlock/docs/swift.rst

 * *Use Numba* option box enables Python Numba performance library.
   Numba compiles the Build tool into machine code, which decreases the time required for *Build*.
-  **Note**: Numba requires installation of the Numba Python libraries.
+  **Note**: Numba requires installation of the Numba Python libraries into Blender.
+You can use similar installation procedure as `installation of VTK into Blender <https://github.com/tkeskita/BVtkNodes/blob/master/pip_install_vtk.md>`_.
 * *Preview* tool shows preview of the edges on the result block mesh.
   Preview requires that the OpenFOAM blockMesh utility is available in Blender.
 An error message is displayed if blockMesh command is not